 And here I must bewail the mischief that this wicked man began in this district, and which, continued by men that should know better, has now become prevalent, not- withstanding the laws to the contrary.
 The result is that the Indians are stocked with all kinds of arms, - fowling- pieces, muskets, pistols, etc. They even have molds to make shots of all sorts, - musket bullets, pistol bullets, swan and geese shot and smaller sorts.
-It is well known that they often have powder and shot when the English lack it and cannot get it, it having been bought up and sold to those who trade it to the Indians at a shilling per pound - for they will buy it at any price.
-This goes on while their neighbors are being killed by the Indians every day, or are only living at their mercy.
+It is well known that they often have powder and shot when the English lack it and cannot get it, it having been bought up and sold to those who trade it to the Indians are being killed by the Indians every day, or are only living at their mercy.
 They have even been told how gun-powder is made, and all the materials that are in it, and that they are to be had in their own land ; and I am confident that if they could only get saltpeter they would make gunpowder itself.